Fluoride In Water is Dangerous as it Creates 3 Problems

 Using fluoride free water is particularly important for us in infant formula and baby food whenever possible.

 When using tap water, formula-fed babies are at a higher risk.
-Even though the risk may be small, using filtered water in baby formula is an easy way to protect your child against dental fluorosis
+Even though the risk may be small, if there’s fluoride in the water, using filtered water in baby formula is an easy way to protect your child against dental fluorosis.

 “I diagnose dental fluorosis on average 5 times daily, but fluoride doesn’t only affect teeth.
 It can potentially affect the brain and nervous system, kidneys, bones and other tissues in young children during their critical stages of organ development.”